matrix-org/synapse/contrib/docker/README.md

 * temporary files during uploads;
 * uploaded media and thumbnails;
-* the SQLite database if you do not configure postgres.
+* the SQLite database if you do not configure postgres;
+* the appservices configuration.

+In order to setup an application service, simply create an ``appservices`` directory in the data volume and write the application service Yaml configuration file there.
+Multiple application services are supported.

 ## Environment